chenz24/vue-blu/docs/pages/en/Aside.md

 ### API

-Aside component is inherited from modal component,so it has all feature of modal，and the apis documentation can refer to modal. the only one different is `position` parameter.
+Aside component is inherited from modal component,so it has all feature of modal,Consult
+<router-link to="/en/components/modal">Modal's documentation</router-link> to find more APIs.

 | Properties        | Description           | Type        | Default       |
 |------------|-----------|--------|--------------|